squidpan/jickmagger-obsidian/Jick Magger.md

 ---
 ## Preamble

+NPQS provides consolidated streaming prices to markets data consumers both on prem and in the cloud.
+It is the defacto

 My primary responsibility within the squad is to ensure every Prime release is successfully deployed to the integration environment and higher environments (QA, PROD).